TF-GridNet: Making Time-Frequency Domain Models Great Again for Monaural Speaker Separation: Introduction

 In this context, our study makes the following contributions to improve the performance of complex T-F domain approaches: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item We propose to use complex spectral mapping for speaker separation in anechoic conditions.
 Complex spectral mapping, initially proposed in~\cite{Williamson2016, Fu2017, Tan2020}, has shown strong potential on noisy-reverberant speech separation when combined with modern DNN architectures and loss functions~\cite{Wang2020CSMDereverbJournal, Wang2021LowDistortion, Wang2020css, Wang2021FCPjournal, Wang2021compensation, Tan2022NSF}, exhibiting strong robustness to noise and reverberation in both single- and multi-microphone conditions.
 Its potential on anechoic speaker separation, however, has not been studied, especially in an era when time-domain models, which usually perform masking in learned embedding space, have become so popular and dominant on this task.
 This paper is the first study to explore this direction. \item We propose a novel DNN architecture, named TF-GridNet, for speech separation.
 It operates in the complex T-F domain to model the spectro-temporal patterns in two-dimensional (2D), grid-like spectrograms.
-Besides refining TFPSNet~\cite{Yang2022TFPSNet}, our study adds a full-band self-attention path for dual-path models to leverage cross-frame global information, resulting in a multi-path model; \item Building upon the popular SI-SDR loss~\cite{Luo2019, LeRoux2018a}, we devise a novel time-domain loss term to encourage the summation of estimated sources to be close to the mixture. \end{itemize} Without using data augmentation and dynamic mixing, on WSJ0-2mix we obtain 23.4 dB SI-SDRi, which significantly surpasses the previous best (at 22.0 dB) produced by time-domain approaches~\cite{Rixen2022} as well as a theoretical SI-SDRi upper bound (at 23.1 dB) suggested in~\cite{sepit} for models with non-overlapping analysis filterbanks.
-This indicates the strong potential of complex T-F domain approaches also for anechoic speaker separation.
-We will release our code in the ESPnet-SE++ toolkit~\cite{Lu2022ESPNetSE++}.
+Besides refining TFPSNet~\cite{Yang2022TFPSNet}, our study adds a full-band self-attention path for dual-path models to leverage cross-frame global information, resulting in a multi-path model. \item Building upon the popular SI-SDR loss~\cite{Luo2019, LeRoux2018a}, we devise a novel time-domain loss term to encourage the summation of estimated sources to be close to the mixture. \end{itemize} Without using data augmentation and dynamic mixing, on WSJ0-2mix we obtain 23.4 dB SI-SDRi, which significantly surpasses the previous best (at 22.1 dB) attained by time-domain approaches~\cite{Rixen2022QDPN} and is slightly better than a theoretical SI-SDRi upper bound (at 23.1 dB) suggested in~\cite{sepit} for models with non-overlapping analysis filterbanks.
+Both of these indicate the strong potential of complex T-F domain approaches also for anechoic speaker separation.
+The code of TF-GridNet has been released in the ESPnet-SE++ toolkit~\cite{Lu2022ESPNetSE++}.